 We combined our energy efficiency certificate data for new detached dwellings (Class 1) with the PV install data from 2016 to 2020 to see if there was a relationship.
 (2016 is when the energy efficiency certificate data collection started.)

 And we found that in some jurisdictions there was a correlation between where new houses are being built and where PV systems are being installed.
 Correlations were found in Victoria, Western Australia, Tasmania and Queensland.

-So which states and territories are leading the charge?
+Which states and territories are leading the charge?

 Since 2016, Victorian postcodes lead the country in the number of energy rating certificates issued for detached dwellings with eight out of the top 10 postcodes being Victorian, including the top two.

 Victorian postcodes also lead with PV installs, again having the top two, although NSW has the most installs in total followed by Queensland and then Victoria.
 There are five Victorian postcodes that dominate that state’s profile:

 3030: Werribee and Point Cook

 All of these postcodes are within the new growth corridors of Melbourne’s outer west, north and south east.